Single-atom heat machines enabled by energy quantization

-We have shown that energy quantization is a key factor determining the performance and operation mode of microscopic heat machines.
-While the efficiency is constrained by the Carnot bound both for the classical (without energy quantization) and quantum (with energy quantization) realizations of the same heat machine (see Methods, Section 5), the actual efficiencies may be different.
-We consider the real efficiency more meaningful than its bound because real heat machines rarely reach the Carnot limit.

-The results above could have important practical applications because the efficiency of real engines is limited by the practical impossibility of reaching very large compression ratios.
-As we showed, the appropriate selection of the potentials induces a quantum boost for the extracted work, heat and efficiency.
-Moreover, we have shown that classically well established paradigms, such as the efficiency equation for an Otto engine, no longer hold in the quantum regime, where energy quantization allows engines to operate at Carnot efficiency even for compression ratios $r<1$, $r>\left(\frac{T_h}{T_c}\right)^{\frac{1}{\gamma-1}}$ and $r=1$ (fixed volume), which could enable the realization of Otto machines with incompressible working fluids.
+We have shown that a quantum Otto engine can be more efficient than its classical counterpart, but that both are subject to the Carnot limit.
+This performance difference may be significant since the efficiency of real heat engines \cite{curzon1975efficiency} is limited by the practical difficulty to reach large compression ratios.
+Moreover, we have shown that classically well established paradigms no longer hold in the quantum regime, where energy quantization allows engines to operate at Carnot efficiency even for compression ratios $r<1$, $r>\left(\frac{T_h}{T_c}\right)^{\frac{1}{\gamma-1}}$ and $r=1$ (fixed volume), which could enable the realization of Otto engines with incompressible working substances.
+These results still hold for a simple model of finite time or imperfect thermalization during the isochoric strokes (see SI-VI), but more detailed studies are needed to clarify the difference between quantum and classical finite time heat machines.

+Since a heat machine operating at given bath temperatures is only characterized by two parameters, the efficiency $\eta$ and the work $W$, it is always possible to construct a classical machine that mimics a quantum machine with the same $\eta$ and $W$, by choosing a different compression ratio, working fluid, potential deformation, etc. However, here we are interested in differentiating performance changes based on the quantum/classical nature of the working substance from those originating from other parameter differences.
+As we have shown, energy quantization, of purely quantum origin, can give rise to a marked difference in performance.

+Energy quantization depends on boundary effects, that generally can be neglected for classical thermodynamic systems, but at the quantum regime allow for work extraction without changing any bulk property of the working substance such as length for a 1D system (or volume for 3D).

-Finally, we have shown that non-classical results can be only found when energy levels are inhomogeneously scaled.
-This regime has rarely been analyzed and requires further investigation that could lead to other surprising results.
-Some potential future research paths include the performance of other thermodynamic cycles (i.e., Carnot, Stirling, etc), or the use of a working fluid composed of interacting particles or indistinguishable particles (Fermions and Bosons).
+Finally, we have shown that for the studied system non-classical results can be only found when energy levels are inhomogeneously scaled.
+This regime has rarely been analyzed and requires further investigation.
+Some potential future research paths include the performance of other thermodynamic cycles (i.e., Carnot, Stirling, etc), or the use of a working substance composed of interacting particles or indistinguishable particles (Fermions and Bosons).